bbauska/UofM-Intro-HTML5/README.md

 to group together introductory or navigational aids.
 So you&apos;d put in your title, perhaps your navigation bar, anything that really lets the user know right off the bat what this page is about.
-The thing I want you to understand about the header tag is that it is a **block** tag, and nothing more than that.
+The thing I want you to understand about the header tag is that it is a <b>block</b> tag, and nothing more than that.
 There&apos;s no special formatting or anything along that line.
 However, it does let the user know that this is the header section.
 Now, most people will never see the tags.